↓

 Mathilde Tidemann

-“Olaf showed no mercy,” Tobias continued, “slaughtering everyone, both adults and children”.
-Young Nora is enjoying the tale, but her mother Mathilde (Thea Borring Lande) sees that Nora is still wide awake.
-She takes over and sings her daughter to sleep with a lullaby written by Margit Holmberg circa 1940:
+In 1995, young Nora’s mother Mathilde (Thea Borring Lande) watched Tobias tell her daughter the Troll story and saw that Nora was still wide awake.
+She took over and sang her daughter to sleep with a lullaby written by Margit Holmberg:

 When Troll Mama tucks in